-The Best Creme Brûlée
+Easy Creme Brûlée Recipe

 - Heavy Cream – As tempting as it may be to try and lighten things up a bit with something like milk or half and half, resist the urge.
 In order to have the creamiest, smoothest custard base possible heavy cream is the way to go.
 Heavy cream helps your custard become velvety and rich.

-- Vanilla – Vanilla beans are a bit spendy these days but it’s my preferred way to infuse flavor into your creme Brûlée.
-If you can’t find vanilla beans or are trying to keep costs down you can use a teaspoon of vanilla bean paste or vanilla extract.
+- Vanilla – Whole Vanilla beans are a bit spendy these days but it’s my preferred way to infuse flavor into your creme Brûlée.
+If you can’t find vanilla beans or are trying to keep costs down you can use a teaspoon of vanilla bean paste or pure vanilla extract.
 But since this is a special occasion dessert, you may want to try to seek out the beans.

-- Sugar – For the custard base you can use regular granulated sugar but for the topping, try to find Caster Sugar or superfine sugar as it melts a little smoother and much more quickly than granulated sugar.
+- Sugar – For the custard base you can use regular granulated white sugar but for the topping, try to find Caster Sugar or superfine sugar as it melts a little smoother and much more quickly than granulated sugar.
 If you can’t find superfine sugar, you can use granulated sugar but your crust may be a little more granular.

 That’s it….was I right, do you have everything you need to make it?
 If so, let’s get started!

-How To Make It
+How To Make Creme Brulee

 Classic Creme Brûlée can seem intimidating to make but it’s really simple and quick.